Robert Pindyck

-Robert Stephen Pindyck (/ˈpɪndaɪk/ PIN-dyke; born January 5, 1945) is an American economist, Bank of Tokyo-Mitsubishi Professor of Economics and Finance at Sloan School of Management at Massachusetts Institute of Technology.
+Robert Stephen Pindyck (/ˈpɪndaɪk/ PIN-dyke; born January 5, 1945) is an American economist, Bank of Tokyo-Mitsubishi Professor of Economics and Finance in the Sloan School of Management at the Massachusetts Institute of Technology.
 He is also a research associate with the National Bureau of Economic Research and a Fellow of the Econometric Society.
-He has also been a Visiting Professor at Tel-Aviv University, Harvard University, and Columbia University.
+He has also been a visiting professor at Tel-Aviv University, Harvard University, and Columbia University.

-Professor Pindyck's teaching and research focuses on market structure, financial economics, environmental, resource, and energy economics, the role of uncertainty on investment decisions and policy formulation, and economic policy generally.
+Pindyck's teaching and research focuses on market structure, financial economics, environmental, resource, and energy economics, the role of uncertainty on investment decisions and policy formulation, and economic policy generally.

 Education

-Professor Pindyck grew up in Mamaroneck, New York, and in 1962 graduated from Mamaroneck High School.
+Pindyck grew up in Mamaroneck, New York, and in 1962 graduated from Mamaroneck High School.
 He then went to M.I.T. where he did his undergraduate work, majoring in physics and electrical engineering, and received his bachelor's degree in 1966.

-He went on to do his graduate work at M.I.T., where he completed a Master's degree in electrical engineering in 1967 and a PhD in economics in 1971.
+He went on to do his graduate work at M.I.T., where he completed a master's degree in electrical engineering in 1967 and a PhD in economics in 1971.
 His PhD dissertation dealt with the application of optimal control theory to the design of monetary and fiscal policy for macroeconomic stabilization.
+As part of his dissertation, he developed a ten-equation econometric model of the U.S. economy, for which he derived trajectories for the money supply and government spending that were optimal in the sense of keeping unemployment and inflation close to target levels.

+Teaching and Research

-After finishing his PhD, Professor Pindyck joined the faculty at the M.I.T.
+After finishing his PhD, Pindyck joined the faculty at the M.I.T.
 Sloan School of Management, where he has taught since 1971.
+He has won numerous teaching awards, including the Jamieson Prize for Excellence in Teaching.
+He taught courses in micro- and macro-economics, econometrics, industrial organization, and economic strategy.